MP Estate Planning UK

 Schedule 3A excluded express trusts and other common exemptions

-Trusts holding assets for a UK registered pension scheme are excluded where they only hold pension funds.
+Trusts holding assets solely for a UK registered pension scheme are excluded from registration, provided they hold only pension fund assets.

-Co-ownership for tenants in common and pilot rules
+Co-ownership trusts for tenants in common and pilot trusts

-Pilot trusts created before 6 October 2020 with under £100 in value are also excluded unless tax becomes due.
+Pilot trusts created before 6 October 2020 with assets of £100 or less are also excluded, unless a UK tax liability subsequently arises.

-Keep this in mind: an exemption ends if the arrangement acquires tax liability.
-Keep simple records and clear information to show why you relied on an exclusion.
-For practical help and agent guidance see our agent guide.
+Keep this in mind: an exemption can fall away if the trust later acquires a UK tax liability.
+Keep clear records showing why you relied on an exclusion, so you can demonstrate your reasoning if HMRC ever queries it.
+For practical help when an agent handles registration on your behalf, see our agent guide.

 ExemptionTypical conditionWhen it fails